Climbing In London

 View London Climbing Walls in a larger map

 It’s not hard to spot this climbing wall: it’s 200ft high and a castle (in fact a converted Victorian water pumping station).
 It has extensive roped climbing and bouldering.
 It can get quite busy at popular times.
 It’s expensive for the occasional visitor, though membership deals make it more reasonable.
 There’s good bike parking.
-Several club members meet here on a Monday night and often at the weekend if the weather is too poor to go away.
+The club meets here on a Monday night and often at the weekend if the weather is too poor to go away.
 Does not offer a BMC discount.
+Members usually head to the nearby Brownswood Pub after climbing here on Monday and sometimes Wednesdays.
+See the forum thread Castle Monday Night Meets to see who’s going.

 Situated under the Westway, near Latimer Road tube.
 More roped climbing than any of the other London walls – 120 roped lines – with walls up to 14.5 metres high, probably the best venue if you want to train your leading.
 It also has a good amount of bouldering.
 BMC member discount on Mondays and Fridays.